karunakarrao/DevOps/Docker/Docker-notes.md

 Q. What is a Docker: Container?
 --------------------------------
-A container is a isolated env which will package the softwares and its dependencies requied to run an application on any platform uniformly. this contaienrs are light wight objects. docker container life cycle..
+A container is a light weight & isolated object, that wraps the application and its dependencies along with libraies and supporting file that are used to run the application indipendently with out having to worry about the underlying operating system. with containers you can run your application on any platform uniformly. this contaienrs are light wight objects. docker container life cycle. once the containers job is finished they closed.

 	Creation --> Running --> Pausing --> Unpausing --> starting --> Stopping --> Restarting --> Killing --> Destroying